hung108/git-github/README.md

 # git-github
-this is my first try to learn git.
-I am nervous.
+this is an unknown project yet.